Gas Line Safety

 - Keep snow from burying exhaust and intake vents and from piling up on natural gas meters.
 A snow-free meter can function properly.
 Unobstructed vents can also help keep the pilot lights on, allow your appliances to breathe and operate efficiently and direct combustion byproducts to the outside.

 - Consider using a shelter specifically designed to protect the meter if you live in an area where snow and ice tend to build up on the meter.
 Do not shelter the meter with a metal sheet or wheelbarrow.
 When these or other metal objects, including trash cans, bicycles and/or gardening tools, come in contact with the meter, they can interfere with the system that protects the meter and associated piping from corrosion.

 - Please ensure any outside gas meters are not in direct contact with soil or mulch below them.
 Natural gas meters have aluminum housings that can corrode and cause damage (creating the potential for leaks).
 Also, take care not to bury the valve at the side of the meter.
 This valve must be exposed for emergency responders.

 Excess Flow Valve (EFV)

 An EFV isn't required for normal, safe operation of the service line.
-However, any customer can request one for service lines that are not newly installed or replaced.
+However, a customer may request the installation of an excess flow valve (“EFV”) on an existing service line that qualifies for installation under federal pipeline safety regulations.
+Customers requesting installation of an EFV shall be responsible for the actual costs associated with installation, which shall be billable to the customer.
+Dominion Energy reserves the right not to install an EFV under conditions specified under federal pipeline safety regulations.
 Dominion Energy has been routinely installing these devices as part of the ongoing Pipeline Infrastructure Replacement Program in Ohio and the Pipeline Replacement and Expansion Program in West Virginia.